tonatiuh/tonatiuh.github.io/_posts/2021-06-28-vscode-and-tmux-the-perfec-match.md

 ## Easier Shortcut for the Terminal

-Instead of the default keybinding that VSCode comes with to open the terminal (which is `ctrl+%60`) I prefer to use the `ctrl+,` just because I feel it's easier to reach.
-You can set up the shortcut this way:
+Instead of the default keybinding that VSCode comes with to open the terminal (which is `` ctrl+` ``), I prefer to use `ctrl+,` just because I feel it's easier to reach.
+You can set up that shortcut this way:

 1. Load the VSCode Command pallet by pressing `CMD + shift + p` if you're on Mac or  `ctrl + shift + p` if you're on Windows or Linux.
 2. Lookup for "Open Keyboard Shortcuts (JSON)" and select it.